progval/Limnoria/plugins/Internet/README.rst

 Commands
 --------
-.. _command-Internet-dns:
+.. _command-internet-dns:

 dns <host|ip>
   Returns the ip of <host> or the reverse DNS hostname of <ip>.

-.. _command-Internet-hexip:
+.. _command-internet-hexip:

 hexip <ip>
   Returns the hexadecimal IP for that IP.

-.. _command-Internet-whois:
+.. _command-internet-whois:

 whois <domain>
   Returns WHOIS information on the registration of <domain>.

+.. _conf-Internet:

 Configuration
 -------------

+.. _conf-supybot.plugins.Internet.public:

 supybot.plugins.Internet.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.